Hing for Babies – Benefits and Precautionary Tips

 4. Improves Appetite

 Hing is a grounding herb, and according to ancient Ayurveda, it is known to balance a hyperactive digestive system.
-It contains anti-oxidising and anti-inflammatory properties that cleanse intestinal flora and removing stagnant food from the digestive tracks.
+It contains anti-oxidising and anti-inflammatory properties that cleanse intestinal flora and remove stagnant food from the digestive tract.
 Its soothing effect on the stomach lining promotes appetite, reduces spasms, and assists in eliminating abdominal distention.

 5. Treats Colic Aches